FluxionNetwork/fluxion/README.md

 ####"Need to sign in (on android)"
 If you login to the FakeAP android detected that you need to sign in, you will be redirect to the FakeAP.
 This isn't a issue.

-####"Mac is not equal"
+####"The MAC address of the fake access point is different than the original"
-The Fake AP isn't equal because otherwise you send deauth request to your FAKEAP.
+The mac address of the fake access points differs by one octet from the original in order to prevent fluxion deauthenticating clients from itself during the jamming session.

 ## Updates
-If you want new features create a issue report and label it enchantment.
+If you want new features create a issue report and label it enhancement.
 Or start a pull request.
 I don't have enough time to daily change fluxion.

 ## versions
 1. Aircrack : 1:1.2-0~rc4-0parrot0